 Vote-by-mail & Absentee

-Voters can only vote by mail in Texas with an approved excuse.
+Voters can only vote early by mail in Texas with an approved excuse.

 Early Voting In Texas